-Innovatively incorporating digital analytics for CEOs, CTOs and other C-Suite members can gain a competitive edge, according to Google Cloud Leaders who came together to pen an article on data trends on taking your business forward in 2021.
+Innovatively incorporating digital analytics for CEO’s, CTOs and other C-Suite members can gain a competitive edge, according to Google Cloud Leaders who came together to pen an article on data trends to take business forward in 2021.
 The number one priority for businesses in 2021, as stated in this article, is to drive digital transformation through data and analytics.
 Survey data shows that a whopping 66% of Boards of Directors listed digital technology initiatives as their top priority in 2021.

 The question that has come up daily by our clients holding senior management roles in the last week: what do we recommend that they put in place to leverage digital analytics and data insights in order to keep them in line with the trends that can propel their business forward in 2021?
-The primary lesson learnt grappling with the ramifications of COVID-19 is the importance of technology, now more than ever, in helping to deal with another upcoming year of unexpected change and events as we all prepare for a move to post COVID normal.
+The primary lesson learnt grappling with the ramifications of COVID-19 is the importance of technology.
+Digital technologies, now more than ever, is helping to deal with another upcoming year of unexpected change and events as we all prepare for a move to post COVID normal.

 Although the path is fraught with challenges in this year, the top two concerns include: